TheRDGroupOfIndustries/seczap/README.md

 ---

-> **SecZap**: Protecting your digital world with intelligence and precision.
+> **SECZAP**: Protecting your digital world with intelligence and precision.

 ### Key Updates:
-1. **About SecZap**: Added a detailed section about the company, including who they are and what they do.
+1. **About SECZAP**: Added a detailed section about the company, including who they are and what they do.
-2. **Features**: Highlighted SecZap's key differentiators and service offerings.
+2. **Features**: Highlighted SECZAP's key differentiators and service offerings.
 3. **Contact Information**: Included the contact details and website link.
-4. **Mission & Vision**: Integrated SecZap's mission and vision from the PDF.
+4. **Mission & Vision**: Integrated SECZAP's mission and vision from the PDF.
 5. **Services**: Listed core services for clarity.
-6. **Updated Branding**: Replaced placeholders with SecZap-specific content.
+6. **Updated Branding**: Replaced placeholders with SECZAP-specific content.

 Let me know if you'd like further refinements!